nikitavoloboev/data/docs/life/happiness.md

 I also try very hard to simply not have the things that I cannot change, affect me in any meaningful way.
 I focus on love (giving and receiving) and appreciation (being grateful for things I have now) over hate (arguing) and being annoyed by things (not being in the moment).

 It's harder to be [truly happy in modern online society](https://twitter.com/startingfromnix/status/1592212465747922945) as no one can go at their own pace and feel settled/good about it because there are too many avenues for comparison.
 There are too many people doing better, performing more, with more visibility.

+Just because you're going at your own pace, don't be led to think you're "under performing".

 [Huberman](https://hubermanlab.com/) did a [nice episode on science behind happiness](https://hubermanlab.com/science-based-tools-for-increasing-happiness/).
 Loved the part about synthetic happiness.